 This summer, Newtown Creek Alliance worked with Temboo to bring insights from soil quality monitoring devices to a publicly accessible online dashboard.
 These insights can be accessed via QR codes located on each of the devices around the Kingsland Wildflowers Green Roofs.
-This was a major step in providing public pfizer viagra 50 mg online access to environmental data that can enhance community engagement conversations and further develop educational resources on urban ecology.
+This was a major step in providing public access to environmental data that can enhance community engagement conversations and further develop educational resources on urban ecology.

-These environmental insights help close the gap between the physical world and the digital levitra online no prescription world.
+These environmental insights help close the gap between the physical world and the digital world.
 By making this data publicly accessible with a quick scan of a QR code on a smartphone, the sensors become a shared resource to enhance NCA’s educational programs and stewardship activities in regards to maintaining the quality of the green roofs.
 Furthermore, NCA hopes these insights can spark a larger conversation on the need to expand publicly-accessible environmental data through new technologies.
 These insights could be key components of curriculums, community engagement activities, and environmental justice initiatives across New York City.
-Seamlessly monitoring the quality of our soil, water, obtain viagra without prescription and air will be key to ensuring a healthy urban ecology and contribute to efforts in fighting climate change.
+Seamlessly monitoring the quality of our soil, water, and air will be key to ensuring a healthy urban ecology and contribute to efforts in fighting climate change.